 Marine Sanitation Devices (MSDs)

-You will need Adobe Reader to view some of the files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.The Clean Water Act (CWA) is the centerpiece of federal legislation addressing pollution in U.S. waters.
 Under section 312 of the CWA, sewage discharges from vessels are controlled in part by regulating the equipment that treats or holds the sewage: marine sanitation devices (MSDs).